swannodette/swannodette.github.com/_posts/2015-04-07-in-stillness-movement.md

 So after assessing a variety of ways to make the top-level more static, I ended up deciding that top-level fns should be treated as a special case and to avoid further complications to the actual compiler to implement the change via customizing the `defn` macro.
+Being able to do significant work at the macro level is definitely one of the big perks of Lisp - it will probably come as no surprise to the Lisperati that the ClojureScript macros file is bigger than the compiler file!

 The actual changeset is pretty technical and of interest mostly to experienced Clojure devs and ClojureScript compiler hackers, you can